nodejs/node/doc/api/os.md

 * Returns: {string}

-The `os.tmpdir()` method returns a string specifying the operating system's default directory for temporary files.
+Returns the operating system's default directory for temporary files as a string.

 ## os.totalmem()
 <!-- YAML